PoromKamal/SecureCam/README.md

 # SecureCam

-SecureCam is a security camera feature made with python, which implements CascadeCalssifier face, and body recogntion, from OpenCV, into a security camera.
+SecureCam is a security camera feature made with python, which implements CascadeClassifier face, and body recogntion, from OpenCV, into a security camera.

 To use, just download the code, and hit run.